mzanana/1337-Circle4/MiniShell/README.md

 ### Simple Commands

 Sequence of words separated by blanks, terminated by one of the shell's control operators.
 The first word specifies a command to be executed, and the rest of the words are that command's arguments.

+### Pipelines

+A pipeline is a sequence of one or more commands separated by the `|` operator, where the standard output of one command becomes the standard input of the next command.

+**Syntax :**
+`command1 | command2 | command3 ...`

+The shell create the **pipe** using the `pipe()` system call, then it forks child processes for each command.
+Each command in a multi-command pipeline is executed in its own subshell.

+## Shell Parameters

+Anything that hold a values in shell is a **parameter**.
+It can be a name, a number or one of the special characters.
+A **variable** is a parameter denoted by a name, it has a value and zero or more attributes.
+A parameter is set if it has been assigned a value, the null string is a **valid** value.

+A variable is assigned to using a statement of the form :
+`name=[value]`